gihanchamara/AccountService/README.md

 1. Ensure you have Java 17+ and Maven installed on your system.
 2. Clone the repository to your local machine.
 3. Navigate to the project root directory.
+5. Set up a database and update connection parameters in Dev/Prod property files
-4. Run the following command to build the project:
+6. Run the following command to build the project:
    ```
    mvn clean install
    ```
-5. To run the application, use:
+7. To run the application, use in accountingService:
    ```
    mvn spring-boot:run -Dspring-boot.run.profiles=dev
    ```